Christopher-Quattrocchi/VendorCsharp/README.md

 # Zelena's Bakery Console App

-This console application is a web app for a hypothetical bakery.
+This is a web app for a hypothetical bakery.
 The purpose is to introduce C#, to practice working with classes and methods, and to continue RGR testing.
 This is an expanded version of last week's project, using objects within objects to create a set of orders per vendor.

 ## Technologies Used